bbauska/JS-svg/README.md

 });
 </pre>

-And now we're ready to see some results!
-Figure 8-14 shows a render I particularly liked, but the variation in this sketch is quite large so it's best to play around until you land on something you like.
+<p>And now we're ready to see some results!
+Figure 8-14 shows a render I
+particularly liked, but the variation in this sketch is quite large so it's best to play around until you land on something you like.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 72.
 Specular random rockiness (240) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"